 Can I Get Penalties For The Delay?

 Yes, to ensure that employers quickly pay their workers at the conclusion of employment, California enacted Labor Code 203, which provides an assessment of penalties against an employer when an employee is discharged or quits, and the employer willfully fails to pay all earned wages due to the employee.
-These penalties, understandably are called “waiting time penalties” because they are meant to compensate the employee for the delay in payment.
-The employee’s daily wages continue at the same rate until paid or until a lawsuit is filed.
+These penalties, understandably are called “waiting time penalties” because they are meant to compensate the employee for having to wait for payment.
+They provide that employee’s daily wages continue at the same rate until paid or until a lawsuit is filed.
 There is a cap of thirty days on the total amount of penalties that can accrue.
 Further, these penalties accrue on a daily basis, not only on days that the employee might have worked but also on nonworkdays.
+This is crazy: it means that you can potentially walk away with more than a month worth of pay even after you were fired or quit.

 What Is Willful Failure To Pay?